ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Policy review before creation](screenshots/ticket10-03-policy-review.png)

 The policy is now created and enabled tenant-wide, as requested.
-Note: In the next part, I'll show that the policy works.
+NOTE: In the next part, I'll show that the policy works.

 ### Part 2: Jordan's Ticket